aguirre-matteo/mtp-tui/README.md

 ```

 # Nix
+> [!NOTE]
+> This guide assumes you have flakes enabled in your Nix config.

-To install Mtp-Tui on NixOS, this project provides a NixOS and a Home-Manager module.
+To install Mtp-Tui on NixOS, this project provides both a NixOS and a Home-Manager module.

 ## Flake
 First, add this repository to your flake's inputs: